ikelaiah/free-pascal-cookbook/docs/docs/external-systems/system-calls.md

     Output.LoadFromStream(MyProcess.Output);

     WriteLn('=== Files in current directory ===');
-    for var Line in Output do
+    for Line in Output do
       WriteLn(Line);

   finally